DeeChat/chatbot-picture/README.md

  3.for any input image for gif, also extract features and get the most similar 20 expressions by using Nearest neighboors

- To train your model, run:
+ To start your model, run:

 ```python
 git clone git@github.com:DeeChat/chatbot-picture.git